 Madlax All-Stars Academy is a Comprehensive Elite Lacrosse and Character Building Program for Girls.

-All details for the upcoming Fall 2018 Season will be found here!
-The Fall season tryouts begin in August (subject to change).
-The season has three segments of All Star practices, fall clinics, and fall tournaments!
-We continue to host rolling tryouts for players interested in joining RIGHT NOW during the 2018 spring and summer seasons!
-Interested players contact our Girls Director.
+All details for the upcoming Fall 2019 Season will be found here!
+The season has multiple segments of All Star practices, fall clinics, the successful return of the Academy Series and fall tournaments!

 1. Workouts/Practices/Scrimmages: Included for every player and every team will have a workout on Sunday morning at a local premier facility.
 These workout sessions are 90 minutes broken up as 30-60 minutes of technical, positional skill work followed by 30-45 minutes of live half or full field.
 The live half & full field drills will be a way to input team concepts as we prepare the girls for upcoming tournaments.
 Players who attend these sessions can expect shooting, dodging, feeding, defense, speed, goalie and draw-control specific training.
 The scrimmages will be fun, fast and with light body contact as we respect athletes in fall sport seasons who want to stay healthy.

 2. Clinics: Optional and extra for those Madlax All-Stars who have weeknights free and you want more lacrosse skill work you should add an optional and extra clinic.
-These fall clinics are detailed HERE.
 Madlax players all receive 15% off and should email firstname.lastname@example.org to receive this code before registering.

 Note: The fall season ends right before Thanksgiving.
 Fall Season Fee includes all practices, tournaments and new uniforms!